MicrosoftDocs/Contribute/Contribute/hacktoberfest.md

 Finally, one PR to fix a typo is fine, but five PRs to remove a stray whitespace are not.

-For more information, see [Hacktoberfest: Quality standards](https://hacktoberfest.digitalocean.com/resources/qualitystandards).
+For more information, see [Hacktoberfest: Values](https://hacktoberfest.com/participation/#values).

 ### Open a PR